Burn Bridge: The village today

 The village is now mainly a dormitory for commuters to Harrogate and Leeds, a few Menwith Hill employees and many retired people.
 To the west is mostly pasture land with sheep and cattle.
 There are two riding stables in the area.
 To the east is Pannal which expanded, when Crimple Meadows was built in the 1970s, to the point at which it would have joined with Burn Bridge.
 A condition on building permission for Crimple Meadows was that there would be only a footpath and no roads, between the two villages, to maintain their separate identities.

 The nearest shop, school and church are at the adjacent village of Pannal.
 The village's only community centre is the Black Swan pub, so its Fifth of November gatherings and other annual celebrations tend to take place in the pub garden, apart from the August bank holiday gala which takes place at Pannal Cricket Ground.
 A mobile library visits Westminster Drive for 10 minutes and Spring Lane for 20 minutes every few weeks.

 The Black Swan pub

 Its local name is the Mucky Duck.
 Apparently there has been a hostelry on the site since charcoal burners used it in c.
 1650.
 Opposite the pub on Burn Bridge Road was the smithy, later a grocer's shop until the 1960s and now converted to an office.

 Public transport

 The only public transport serving the village is the 110 Harrogate Bus Company village bus to Harrogate at two-hourly intervals on weekdays; fewer on Saturdays.
 Otherwise the nearest bus route is the 36 between Leeds and Ripon, via Pannal and Harrogate.
-Pannal railway station is the nearest rail link, providing trains to Leeds, and to York via Harrogate, at half-hourly intervals Monday to Saturday; less frequently on Sundays.
+Pannal railway station is the nearest rail link, providing trains to Leeds, and to York via Harrogate, at half-hourly intervals Monday to Sunday.